 Mold and Mildew Growth

 In humid environments or areas with poor ventilation, mold and mildew can thrive, leaving behind dark green, black, or even pink stains in your toilet bowl.
 These stains can be particularly stubborn and may require more aggressive cleaning methods to eradicate.
+If you’re dealing with persistent mold issues, it might be worth considering professional services like mold testing in Naperville, IL, or a local company to identify and address potential sources of mold growth in your home.

 Sediment and Mineral Buildup